 Water-saving strategies for home lawns

-Water use in the home landscape is a hot topic- even in Minnesota.
-In the Twin Cities, on average three times more water is used during the summer than in the winter and much of this water is used outdoors.
+Water use in the home landscape is a hot topic - even in Minnesota.
+In the Twin Cities, we use on average three times more water during the summer than in the winter, and much of this water is used outdoors.
 As urbanization increases and we continue to experience more extreme heat and drought, greater pressure is placed on our water resources.
 If you own an irrigation system or water your lawn with portable sprinklers, reduce your overall water use by implementing the following water-saving tips.

 Pay attention to the weather

 During a Minnesota summer, we may see heavy periods of rainfall followed by extended drought.
 Homeowners with lawns should adjust irrigation practices accordingly.
 This means no longer relying on the “set it and forget it” irrigation schedule that is often programmed into automatic systems.
 Operating irrigation controllers in manual mode is one way to solve this issue: turn the controller on only when your lawn shows signs of drought.

 Select lawn grasses that use less water and can tolerate drought